SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **nscf** (integer, Default=0)
    | Available for 'dft' and 'dft_md' options of ``theory``.
-   Number of maximum SCF cycle in DFT calculation xxxx default is 0?? should change?? xxxxx
+   Number of maximum SCF cycle in DFT calculation.
+   XXX default is 0?? should change??
+XXX

 - **method_min** (character, Default='cg')
    | Available for 'dft' and 'dft_md' options of ``theory``.